alexbrazier/go-url/README.md

 | `AD_CLIENT_ID`         |          |                |                              | Azure AD client ID                                                                                     |
 | `AD_CLIENT_SECRET`     |          |                |                              | Azure AD client secret                                                                                 |
 | `SESSION_TOKEN`        |          |                |                              | Secret session token to store the user sessions                                                        |

+## TODO

+- Currently does not work in load balancer if running Slackbot
+  - If load balancing is required, then you could run a single instance with Slackbot enabled, then the rest without.